 What is the purpose of having a concentration?

-Concentrations are designed to provide the optimal set of courses relevant to specific industries or industry sectors within SEM.
+Concentrations are designed to provide the optimal set of courses to prepare for specific careers in SEM, in specific industries or industry sectors.

 Do I have to declare a concentration to receive my degree?